Wednesday, January 3, 2018

 THAT BLUEBERRY PIE, YES, THAT ONE!

 I have always loved blueberries.
 When it was time for me to decide on a dessert for my New Year's Day dinner, I remembered the big bag of small, sweet, Maine blueberries that I had in the freezer, and I thought this would be a good time for pie.
-Since I thought I might have eight people here eating collards, peas and pie, I decided that it needed to be a big pie.
-So, instead of the usual pie plate, I took out a heavy, deep dish casserole.
+Since I thought I might have eight people here eating collards, peas and pie, I took out a heavy, deep-dish casserole.
 The dish worked perfectly, and the pie was delicious.

-By the time dinner came along, and the pie was sitting on the counter cooling, I realized that I would be eating dessert alone.
-I got out one of my favorite French glasses and put in spoons of the warm blueberry pie, and then poured in a couple of tablespoons of heavy cream.
+By the time dinner came along and the pie was sitting on the counter cooling, I realized that I would be eating dessert alone.
+I got out one of my favorite French glasses, put in spoons of warm blueberry pie, and then poured in a couple of tablespoons of heavy cream.
 This was my grandfather's way of eating pies and cobblers, and it's mine too.
 I hope you enjoy the pie.
 It is one of my favorite recipes.
 I just have to find more people to eat it with.

 The recipe-